Touch firmware tests

 - Verify

-is installed on the testing host.
+adbis installed on the testing host.
 You can follow the steps described on this page or use a different procedure that works for your environment. - Connect your Android device to the testing host.On the host, you

 must be able to connect to the DUT via

-can communicate with the DUT. - Enable USB Debugging on the DUT.
+adb.
+In the simple case the DUT is physically connected to the host via USB.
+Other configurations, such as adb-over-wifi, are also possible, as long asadbcan communicate with the DUT. - Enable USB Debugging on the DUT.
 Using these instructions or similar steps, enable Developer options on the Android device.
 In the Developer options panel, select USB debugging.
 The exact procedure depends on the device.
 If you cannot locate these features on your device, search the Internet for “USB debugging <your-device-type>”.

 - Verify the configuration of your DUT and testing host by running

-in a terminal window on the host.
+adb shellin a terminal window on the host.
 It should open a terminal connection to the DUT with a command prompt.

 Chrome Devices